GSA-TTS/identity-handbook/_articles/appdev-deploy-rotation.md

 #### Adding to the rotation

-To add someone, first change the value of the cell for the current deployer to include the deployer's name instead of the Sheets function.
+To add someone, first change the values of the previous deployers to include the deployers' names instead of the Sheets function.
+Include
+Copy cells for past deployers with cmd-C or ctrl-C, then right click, Paste Special, Values Only (cmd-shift-V or ctrl-shift-V).
 This will minimize disruptions for future assignments.

 Next, add the new person to the roster before the current deployer.